nanoporetech/medaka/docs/installation.rst

 Installation
 ============

 There are currently two installation methods for medaka, detailed below.

 **Installation with pip**

-Medaka can be installed on Linux using the python package manager, pip:
+Medaka can be installed using the python package manager, pip:

 .. code-block:: bash

     pip install medaka

+On Linux platforms this will install a precompiled binary, on MacOS (and other) platforms this will fetch and compile a source distribution.

 We recommend using medaka within a virtual environment, viz.: